RevolutionAnalytics/quickcheck/docs/tutorial.md

 [1]   35.29   55.04 -113.43
 ```

-Two dimensional data structures have the argument `size` replaced by `nrow` and `ncol`, with the same possibile values.
+Two dimensional data structures have the argument `size` replaced by `nrow` and `ncol`, with the same possible values.
 Nested data structures have an argument `height`.
 For now `height` can only be one number construed as maximum height and applies only to `rlist`.
 If you need to define a test with a random vector of a specific length as input, use the generator constructor `constant`:

 ```r